imagej/imagej.github.io/pages/Source_code.md

 description: test description
 ---

+{% include develop-menu%}
-{% include develop-menu%}The source code of ImageJ is very modular; i.e., it is organized into [well-separated](Architecture#Modularity "wikilink") projects.
+The source code of ImageJ is very modular; i.e., it is organized into [well-separated](Architecture#Modularity "wikilink") projects.
 This separation offers many advantages for efficient software development and it is well worth investing a little bit of time to understand.

 ## Where is the code?